HISTORY

 Our vision

-The Exeter Spitfires are passionate about providing everyone with the chance to experience baseball and softball and we welcome players from all walks of life, regardless of ability or exeperience.
-We are committed to welcoming players regardless of gender, sexuality, race or religion and are proud of our record of being the only team in the SWBL who have featured female players on our roster every year since forming.
+The Exeter Spitfires are passionate about providing everyone with the chance to experience baseball and we welcome players from all walks of life, regardless of ability or experience.
+Regardless of gender, sexuality, race or religion and are proud of our record of being the only team in the WBL who have featured female players on our roster every year since forming.

 Find out more about what we stand for or check the club constitution here.